AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 ## Universal Editor Connects to the Remote Frame {#ue-connect-remote-frame}

-With the page loaded in the Universal Editor and you signed into AEM, the Universal Editor will try to connect to the remote frame.
+With the page loaded in the Universal Editor and you signed into AEM, the Universal Editor tries to connect to the remote frame.
 This is done via a JavaScript library that must be loaded in the remote frame.
-If the JavaScript library is not present, the page will create a timeout error in the console.
+If the JavaScript library is not present, the page ultimately creates a timeout error in the console.

 ![Timeout error](assets/dev-timeout.png)